theta360developers/plugin-guide/docs/fisheye.md

 #### 2. Add Variables for NumberOfImages and for ExposureCompensationValue

 In [MainActivity.java](https://github.com/codetricity/theta-7-image-dual-fisheye/blob/master/app/src/main/java/com/theta360/pluginapplication/MainActivity.java), add an integer variable called numberOfImages and set the value to 7.
-Add a second variable for ExposureCompensationValue and set the value to -6.
+Note the second variable for ExposureCompensationValue that is set the value to -6.
 Later in the tutorial, we will use this variable to move the exposure compensation from -6 to +6.

 ![NumberOfImages](example/img/fisheye/numberOfImages.png)